COVID-19 outbreaks in Wellington schools lead to closings

 WELLINGTON, Kan.
-(KSNW) – The Wellington KS Public Schools released a statement on Facebook Thursday night stating that they would temporarily be closing all schools in the district.
+(KSNW) – Wellington Public Schools released a statement on Facebook Thursday night stating that they would temporarily be closing all schools in the district.

-The district will be closed starting tomorrow, August 27, and will reopen on September seventh.
+The district will be closed starting August 27 and will reopen on September 7.

 Here is Wellington School District’s full statement: